mui/mui-x/docs/src/pages/components/data-grid/export/export.md

 >
 > 👍 Upvote [issue #198](https://github.com/mui-org/material-ui-x/issues/198) if you want to see it land faster.

-You will be able to export the displayed data to Excel with an API call, or using the UI of the grid.
+You will be able to export the displayed data to Excel with an API call, or using the grid UI.

 ## Clipboard